 The institutions most needing analysis and reform from within are Education and Justice, Housing and Health/Well-Being, with a priority on the first two.
 Education is essential to advancement and it is failing too many, and Justice at present time is unspeakably unjust.

 But the many connections in between these areas are the ones that have given rise to this reinforcing Success to the Successful dynamic over the last 100 years.
 Here are key causal links to break as soon as possible:

 1. Change education funding and programming to create equitable education for all children.
 Recognize there will be a significant delay to see the results.

 2. Close down the school to prison pipeline.
 No more throwing kids’ lives away.
-Figure out different ways to get these youth on the right track, e.g. restorative justice is showing positive results.
+Figure out different ways to get these youth on the right track, e.g. restorative and transformative justice are showing positive results.

 3. Clean up the environment everywhere.
 Everyone must have clean water, air, and soil.
 This will take time too, though progress was being made until 2016.

-After we cut these four causal links, we will have disabled these powerful vicious cycles that endow success only to those with previous financial success.
+When we cut these four causal links, we will have disabled these powerful, vicious cycles that continue to endow success only to those with previous financial success.
 It will still function to support the American Dream, but it won’t systemically trap those without means who falter.